Record and Playback Plugin

 action_name

-: A map containing key-value pairs of metadata to be updated or added.key
+: a map containing the metadata key-value pairs to be updated or added.key

-: The name of the metadata.
-Note: When the Key is an empty string, the key-value pair will be ignored; when the key is duplicated, only the last updated value will be retained.value
+: the name of the metadata.
+Note: when the key is an empty string, the key-value pair will be ignored; when keys are duplicated, only the last updated value is kept.value

-: The value of the metadata.
-The server-side implementation of this interface will attempt to parse each value string as YAML format:If the parsing succeeds, the value string is considered valid YAML data.
-The parsed YAML structure (which could be a Map, List, or simple scalar values like strings, numbers, booleans, etc.) will be stored as the metadata item.
-This means you can pass in a serialized complex YAML structure string, which will be stored as the corresponding structured data.
+: the value of the metadata.
+The server-side implementation of this interface will attempt to parse each value string as YAML:If parsing succeeds, the value string is treated as valid YAML data.
+The parsed YAML structure (which may be a Map, List, or simple scalar such as string, number, boolean, etc.) will be stored as the metadata item.
+This means you can pass a serialized complex YAML structure string, and it will be stored as the corresponding structured data.

-If the parsing fails, the system will catch the parsing exception and store the original value string itself as a plain text string for the metadata item.
+If parsing fails, the system will catch the parsing exception and store the original value string itself as a plain text string as the metadata item.

-Here is an example of calling this interface via HTTP using the curl tool based on the http RPC backend in net_plugin:
+Below is an example of calling this interface via HTTP using the curl tool, based on the http RPC backend in net_plugin:

 data='{